hetzneronline/community-content/tutorials/hcloud-howto-cli.md

 So now you have all values which are needed for creating a basic server!

-The command to create a server is `hcloud server create`, so if you want to create a server with the server type `cx11` and the image `ubuntu-18.04` just run the command in your console
+The command to create a server is `hcloud server create`, so if you want to create a server with the server type `cx11` and the image `ubuntu-18.04` just run the following command in your console

 ```bash
 hcloud server create --image ubuntu-18.04 --type cx11 --name my-cool-server